-As at December 31, 2021, all of the issued share capital of INEOS Group Holdings S.A. was held directly by INEOS Holdings Luxembourg S.A.
-The issued voting share capital of INEOS Holdings Luxembourg S.A. is held by INEOS Holdings AG.
-The remaining non-voting issued share capital is held by Estera Trust (Jersey) Limited, as trustee of the INEOS Group Share Benefit Trust.
-INEOS Holdings AG exercises a controlling interest over INEOS Holdings Luxembourg S.A. through its majority interest in the voting share capital.
-The issued share capital of INEOS Holdings AG is held by INEOS AG.
-Of the issued share capital of INEOS AG, 96.7% is held by INEOS Limited and 3.3% directly by Andrew Currie and John Reece.
+As at December 31, 2023, all of the issued share capital of INEOS Group Holdings S.A. was held directly by INEOS Holdings Luxembourg S.A.
+All of the issued voting and non-voting share capital of INEOS Holdings Luxembourg S.A. is held by INEOS Holdings AG.
+INEOS AG holds all of the issued share capital of INEOS Holdings AG.
+In turn, all of the issued share capital of INEOS AG is held by INEOS Limited.
 INEOS Limited became the ultimate parent undertaking of the Group on December 1, 2016.
 See also "Management" and "Certain Relationships and Related Party Transactions."

-The following table sets forth information regarding the ownership of INEOS Limited's share capital, as of December 31, 2021, by the following:
+The following table sets forth information regarding the ownership of INEOS Limited's share capital, as of December 31, 2023, by the following: